simpleanalytics/blog/_posts/2022-06-04-does-safari-block-google-analytics-and-apple-privacy-updates.md

 1. Safari does not block Google Analytics by default.
 2. Blocking third-party cookies vs. first-party cookies
-3. The future of privacy updates
+3. The impact of future of privacy updates
 4. Why you should stop using Google Analytics

 ## 1. Safari does not block Google Analytics by default